 There is all sorts of research and experiential data out there among the biohacking, rewilding, fitness, and alternative health world about hormesis, and making yourself better by putting yourself through hard experiences.
 Wim Hof calls it “hard nature,” but it’s something that people actually thrive with.
 People act like our pre-agricultural nomadic lifestyles must have been horrible experiences, but it’s important to realize that those people weren’t weakened by a lack of these hormetic stressors: cold, exertion, heat, hunger, and more.
 Things like intermittent fasting, cold exposure, etc. work because (once again) our bodies expect them to happen to us.

 And look at the people who do such things: Tony Robbins.
 Rick Rubin.
 Tim Ferriss.
 Ben Greenfield.
 These are top people in their industries and big achievers who’ve made a huge impact on the world.
 They’ve seen the importance of making themselves go through a little physical stress in their lives and how it makes them stronger people in body, mind, and spirit.
-(Read Tim Ferriss’s book The Tools of Titans for a more complete list of people who use these sorts of stressors to make them more successful and resilient).
+(Read Tim Ferriss’s book Tools of Titans: The Tactics, Routines, and Habits of Billionaires, Icons, and World-Class Performersfor a more complete list of people who use these sorts of stressors to make them more successful and resilient).

 There are so many ways to think about how to improve your health and resilience in life.
 The problem is that you almost have to take some of those methods on to understand them, and getting people to do them is hard because people don’t understand them or the need for them.
 But let me suggest that people take the example of a group of people that, in the United States at least, is shrinking: military veterans.